Jeff Donaldson (artist): History

-Jeffrey Richardson Donaldson was born on December 15, 1932 in Pine Bluff, Arkansas to Clementine Frances Richardson Donaldson and Sidney Frank Donaldson Sr. He attended Merrill High School in Pine Bluff.
-He received a B.A. in Studio Art from the University of Arkansas at Pine Bluff in 1954, the college’s first studio art major.
+Jeffrey Richardson Donaldson was born on 15 December 1932 in Pine Bluff, Arkansas to Clementine Frances Richardson Donaldson and Sidney Frank Donaldson Sr. He attended Merrill High School in Pine Bluff.
+He received a B.A. in Studio Art from the University of Arkansas at Pine Bluff in 1954, the college's first studio art major.
 He worked for a year at Lanier High School, establishing an arts program for black students then was drafted into the U.S. Army for service.
 Donaldson went on to complete his M.F.A. at the Institute of Design of the Illinois Institute of Technology of Chicago in 1963.
-In 1974, Donaldson earned the degree of Ph.D. from Northwestern University, becoming the first African American to do so in the nation.
+In 1974, Donaldson earned the degree of PhD from Northwestern University, becoming the first African American to do so in the nation.

 As the chairman of Howard University beginning in 1970, Donaldson used his influence to revolutionize the curricula of the African and African-American art history majors.
 He broadened the narrowly defined concept of art to include its other, less mainstream facets, causing its most dedicated pupils to view it with a new respect and significance.
 Art came to be interpreted by these students as something that could take multiple and unique forms, as well as something that carried with it a social meaning.
 Thanks to his influence, the art program at Howard University become world-renowned.